 Paul continues giving Titus reasons to preach God's word, and explains how the older men, older women, young men, and slaves or servants should live as believers.

-But you (ULT)
+But you (ULT) But as for you, Titus (UST)

 Here, you is singular and refers to Titus.
 If it is helpful, you can include the name "Titus" here, as in the UST.
 (Assumed Knowledge and Implicit Information)